-Harry Small is a partner in the IT/Commercial Department of Baker McKenzie’s London office and handles all aspects of information technology and communications law.
+Harry Small is a Senior Consultant in the IT/Commercial Department of Baker McKenzie’s London office and handles all aspects of information technology and communications law.
 He acts for a broad base of information technology and communications products and service providers — assisting them in their contract negotiations and managing their disputes.
 He also practises in contentious intellectual property law.
 Harry is a fellow of the Society for Computers and Law, an honour awarded to a small group of leading IT lawyers who have made notable contributions to the field.
 He is the author of the standard outsourcing contract precedent in the Sweet and Maxwell Outsourcing Manual, and regularly writes and lectures on topics related to the Internet and computer networking law.

 Representative Legal Matters

 Acting for a UK financial services company in evaluating a transformational outsourcing agreement which was not performing to expectations and supervising the re-insourcing of the services.

 Acting on behalf of a major global manufacturing and services company on the negotiation of a multijurisdictional finance and accounting package, managing a dispute which arose when the supplier failed to deliver on its obligations and renegotiating the contract with a new supplier.